-20:51:13:01 Repealed.
 20:51:13:02 Return of unused drugs.

 20:51:13:02.01 Return of unused unit dose and unit of issue drugs by patients in hospice programs, nursing facilities, or assisted living facilities.

 20:51:13:02.02 Repealed.

-20:51:13:02.03 Redispensing unit dose and unit of issue drugs returned from hospice programs, nursing facilities, or assisted living facilities.
+20:51:13:02.03 Redispensing unit dose drugs returned from hospice programs, nursing facilities, or assisted living facilities.

 20:51:13:02.04 Repackaging drugs from prescription container.

 20:51:13:03 Free choice of pharmacies.

 20:51:13:04 Splitting fees or rebates prohibited.

 20:51:13:05 Medication disposal.

-20:51:13:06 Remote prescription pickup sites.
+Remote prescription pickup sites.
+20:51:13:06

 20:51:13:02.
 Return of unused drugs.
-Pharmacists Except as otherwise provided by chapters 20:51:21 and 20:51:35, pharmacists and pharmacies are prohibited from accepting may not accept from patients or their agents, for reuse, reissue, or resale, any unused drugs, prescribed medications, poisons, sickroom supplies, or hygienic surgical appliances or garments.
-However, in appliances or garments, or and other items dispensed for hospital inpatients may be returned to the pharmacy, for credit and disposition by a pharmacist, if the integrity of the products and packages is maintained.
+Pharmacists Except as authorized by ARSD 20:51:21 and 20:51:35, pharmacists and pharmacies are prohibited from accepting from patients or their agents for reuse, reissue, or resale any unused drugs, prescribed medications, poisons, sickroom supplies, or hygienic surgical appliances or garments.
+However, in a hospital with a licensed pharmacy, unused drugs, sickroom supplies, hygienic surgical appliances or garments, or other items dispensed for hospital inpatients may be returned to the pharmacy for credit and disposition by a pharmacist if the integrity of the products and packages is maintained.